-In addition to RTI, the District also provides academic intervention services such as:
+In addition to RtI, the District also provides academic intervention services (AIS) such as:

-· Classroom teacher aide time to assist with small groups at the elementary level
+- Classroom teacher aide time to assist with small groups in the Kindergarten classrooms

-· Additional programming, such as homework labs, for secondary students
+- Additional programming, such as homework labs, for 7-12 students

 Response to Intervention/RTI Links